 Most work, where possible, will be marked in relation to the Success Criteria, with information detailing the next step.
 Some work will be marked alongside the child, where possible, and "Guided" groups will be surface marked as they will have had ongoing input from the teacher during the course of the lesson.
-These groups should be acknowledged by a "G".
+These groups should be acknowledged by a "GCT" (Guided by the Class Teacher) or "GTA" (Guided by the TA).

-Teachers will annotate a Whole Class Feedback sheet for appropriate lessons.
+Teachers will annotate a Whole Class Feedback sheet (Appendix 2) for appropriate lessons.
 This will inform the next lesson plan which may need adjusting, give a focus for timely whole class feedback at the beginning of the next lesson and opportunity for children to be taught and guided on how to improve their work.
 The children will use 'purple polishing pens' to edit and make improvements.
-The annotated whole class Whole Class Feedback Sheet (Appendix 2) will be attached to planning and filed in the central file for each phase.